HusseinMatar/toDoList-Pomodoro/README.md

 https://husseinmatar.github.io/toDoList-Pomodoro/

-A productivity web app that combines a To-Do List for task management and a Pomodoro Timerto improve focus and efficiency.
+A productivity web app that combines a To-Do List for task management and a Pomodoro Timer to improve focus and efficiency.
-The project features two completely different UI styles for **desktop and mobile, creating a dynamic and tailored user experience.
+The project features two completely different UI styles for desktop and mobile, creating a dynamic and tailored user experience.

 ##Features
 ✅ To-Do List – Add, mark as complete, and delete tasks easily.